This article summarizes some key Alaska Landlord-Tenant Laws applicable to residential rental units.

 - Trash: Dispose of all garbage and other waste in a clean and safe manner;

-- Plumbing: Keep all plumbing fixtures in the dwelling unit or used by the tenant as clean as their condition permits;
+- Plumbing: Keep all plumbing fixtures in the unit or used by the tenant as clean as their condition permits;

 - Quiet Enjoyment: Conduct oneself and require other persons on the premises with tenant consent to conduct themselves in a manner that will not disturb neighbors’ peaceful enjoyment of the premises;